ta-web-mexpt2/lab-file-upload/readme.md

 - `imageName`

 You should create routes to create new comments.
 Comments should be displayed on the Post *show* page.

+### Recomendations :construct:
+- Remember this lab should go with his frontend on react (folder already included )

+- You don't have to create super styled frontend we only verify your skill at the time of realizing frontend and back conections.

+- Remember to use postman or insomnia to check all your endpoints!

+- GoodLuck :skull:

 ### Iteration 4 | Deploy!